What are angel numbers? And what do they mean for your life?

 In addition to angel numbers, other ways our angels might send to us messages could be a vivid dream of someone we love who has passed.
-Or it could feeling their presence strongly when we look at a beautiful sunrise, sunset, or flower.
+Or it could be feeling their presence strongly when we look at a beautiful sunrise, sunset, or flower.
 Other times, an animal might cross our path in a way that rivets our attention.
 Thus, they become an important spirit animal to us.

-What these experiences have in common is that they will appear to us in ways that grabs our attention.
+What these experiences have in common is that they will appear to us in ways that grab our attention.
 They make us realize that there is much more going on around us than what we experience in the immediate material world.

 In addition to grabbing your attention, angel numbers might manifest themselves in your life by showing up repeatedly.
 For example, you might be contemplating something important and you look at the clock and notice the time of 11:11 or 4:44.
 And then you pass a street address or get a tracking code on a package that has those numbers in it.

-Another way that angel numbers might show up on your life is that two people who are important to you will have the same birthday.
+Another way that angel numbers might show up in your life is that two people who are important to you will have the same birthday.
 Or someone in your life might have the same street address number as you did when you were a child.